igoor-noprofit/docs/docs/en/index.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcStg6Yf9MDzGR0UqlEYnPPQQTlqba8JUcHAFg&s)" width="250" alt="logo ARSLA">

-The application is currently in testing phase at the [Hôpital Marin d'Hendaye](https://www.aphp.fr/hopitaux/hendaye){target=blank}, with people suffering from diseases such as ALS and LGS.
-IGOOR already takes into account the first feedbacks from its users.

 **If this software is important to you, you can make a donation to the IGOOR association to support its ongoing development here:**

 [Donate :gift:](https://igoor.org/en/donate/){ .md-button target=_blank}